Mercedes GLB SUV - Interior & comfort

 Mercedes is rolling out its MBUX infotainment software and digital displays across its range, so the GLB doesn't feel too dissimilar to an A-Class inside.
 There's the same minimalist dashboard layout, with twin 10.25-inch tablet-style screens that stretch from behind the steering wheel towards the centre of the car.
 It looks fresh and modern, and the state-of-the-art technology is complemented by attractive leather, cool metallic trim and polished surfaces.
 It's better finished than its direct rivals and there's an abundance of standard kit.

-Trim levels are Sport, AMG Line, AMG Line Premium and AMG Line Premium Plus, and even Sport gets 18-inch alloy wheels, LED headlights, a reversing camera, heated front seats, a third row of seats and two seven-inch displays.
-AMG Line costs around £1,500 more, adding 19-inch wheels, a body styling kit, tinted glass, sports seats and a rear armrest.
+Trim levels are AMG Line Executive, AMG Line Premium and AMG Line Premium Plus Night Edition, and even AMG Line Executive gets 19-inch alloy wheels, LED headlights, a reversing camera, heated front seats, a third row of seats a 10.25-inch central display.
+AMG Line Premium Plus costs around £2,000 more, adding a body styling kit, keyless, smartphone integration and carbon-fibre style trim.